Prismatic Dieudonn\'e theory: Prismatic Dieudonn e theory for -divisible groups

-\begin{definition} We denote by $\mathrm{DM}(R)$ the category of prismatic Dieudonn\'e modules over $R$ (with morphisms commuting with the Frobenius) and by $\mathrm{DF}(R)$ the category of filtered prismatic Dieudonn\'e modules over $R$ (with morphisms commuting with the Frobenius and respecting the filtration). \end{definition} \Cref{sec:abstr-divid-prism-proposition-equivalence-crystals-modules-for-quasi-regular semiperfectoid} shows that the possible conflict of notation is not an issue : for $R$ quasi-regular semiperfectoid, the two categories denoted by $\mathrm{DM}(R)$ are naturally equivalent, and similarly for $\DF(R)$. \\
+\begin{definition} We denote by $\mathrm{DM}(R)$ the category of prismatic Dieudonn\'e modules over $R$ (with morphisms commuting with the Frobenius) and by $\mathrm{DM}^{\rm adm}(R)$ the full subcategory formed by admissible objects. \end{definition} \Cref{sec:abstr-divid-prism-proposition-equivalence-crystals-modules-for-quasi-regular semiperfectoid} shows that the possible conflict of notation is not an issue : for $R$ quasi-regular semiperfectoid, the two categories denoted by $\mathrm{DM}(R)$ are naturally equivalent, and similarly for $\DF(R)$. \\